ozangerger/earthquakes/README.md

 - 🌐 Live scraping from KOERI server (on demand)
 - 🗺️ Map-based visualization using Cartopy
 - 🔐 Uses local CSV to prevent unnecessary polling
+- 🗺️ Integrated MTA fault line maps of area of interests (digitization of existing high quality maps in geoJson format)

 🚀 **Getting Started**